0

 90+ umols

-High lighting - Good for red/colored aquarium plants.
-Higher lighting will bring out coloration more strongly.
+High light - Good for red/coloured aquarium plants.
+Higher lighting brings out colour more.
 Allows for greater density and self-shading effects.
-However, this level of lighting requires good control of tank cleanliness and plant health to avoid algae issues.
+However, this level of lighting requires good control of aquarium cleanliness and plant health to avoid algae problems.

 How do I know if my aquarium plants are getting enough light?
 Using PAR is a good measure to understand if there are too much or too little light for the aquarium plants.
 Using a PAR meter shows that this tank has 128 umols of PAR at that point on the substrate.
 Areas that are shaded will measure lower values.

-Using a PAR meter shows that this tank has 128 umols of PAR at that point on the substrate.
-Areas that are shaded will measure lower values.
-Light manufacturers often publish PAR tables to show how much light is produced by a light unit at a certain water depth.
+Using a PAR meter will show that this tank has 128 umols of PAR at this point on the substrate.
+Areas that are shaded will have lower readings.
+Lighting manufacturers often publish PAR tables to show how much light a fixture will produce at a given depth of water.
 Alternatively, many hobbyists own PAR meters and take their own readings.

 How much PAR when you use 8 x 39w T5 tubes onto a 90x45x45 cm tank ?
 Around 200+ going by PAR meter measurements.

-How much PAR will you get if you squeeze 8 X 39w T5 tubes onto a 90x45x45 cm tank ?
-Around 200+ going by PAR meter measurements.
-Extrapolating from this; most 90x45x45cm tanks will grow well with half the number of T5 tubes that we are using, 4 x 39w will be expected to give around 100+ umols of PAR.
+How much PAR do you get by squeezing 8 x 39w T5 tubes into a 90x45x45cm tank?
+Around 200+ based on PAR meter readings.
+Extrapolating from this; most 90x45x45cm tanks will grow well with half the number of T5 tubes we use, 4 x 39w should give around 100+ umols of PAR.

 This article explains how to read PAR tables by different manufacturers